pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

     }
   }

-This pipeline spec is very similar to our ``edges`` pipeline except, for ``montage``: (1) we are using a different Docker image that has imagemagick installed, (2) we are executing a ``sh`` command with ``stdin`` instead of a python script, and (3) we have multiple input data repositories.
+This ``montage`` pipeline spec is similar to our ``edges`` pipeline spec except for three differences: (1) we are using a different Docker image that has imagemagick installed, (2) we are executing a ``sh`` command with ``stdin`` instead of a python script, and (3) we have multiple input data repositories.

-In this case we are combining our multiple input data repositories using a ``cross`` pattern.
-There are multiple interesting ways to combine data in Pachyderm, which are further discussed `here <http://pachyderm.readthedocs.io/en/latest/reference/pipeline_spec.html#input-required>`_ and `here <http://pachyderm.readthedocs.io/en/latest/cookbook/combining.html>`_.
-For the purposes of this example, suffice it to say that this ``cross`` pattern creates a single pairing of our input images with our edge detected images.
+In the ``montage`` pipeline we are combining our multiple input data repositories using a ``cross`` pattern.
+This ``cross`` pattern creates a single pairing of our input images with our edge detected images.
+There are several interesting ways to combine data in Pachyderm, which are discussed `here <http://pachyderm.readthedocs.io/en/latest/reference/pipeline_spec.html#input-required>`_ and `here <http://pachyderm.readthedocs.io/en/latest/cookbook/combining.html>`_.

-We create this next pipeline as before, with ``pachctl``:
+We create the ``montage`` pipeline as before, with ``pachctl``:

 .. code-block:: shell

   $ pachctl create-pipeline -f https://raw.githubusercontent.com/pachyderm/pachyderm/master/doc/examples/opencv/montage.json

-This will automatically trigger a job that generates a montage for all the current HEAD commits of the input repos:
+Pipeline creating triggers a job that generates a montage for all the current HEAD commits of the input repos:

 .. code-block:: shell